Iconica-Development/flutter_notification_center/README.md

 | notificationWidgetBuilder | The widget that defines the styles and logic for every notification |
 | enableNotificationPopups | If set to false no popups will be shown if a new notification is pushed |
 | showAsSnackBar | If true notifications popups will show as snackbar.
 If false shown as dialog|

+If you set `enableNotificationPopups` to true, you can use `PopupHandler` in the `newNotificationCallback` to display popups in case a new notification is pushed.

 The `notificationWidgetBuilder` expects the following parameters, as specified below:
 | Parameter | Explanation |